 Wind power is a free and clean alternative to traditional fossil fuels.

-The theoretical power generated by wind turbines can be easily calculated with an ecuation.
-However, to achive a more realistic solution, taking into account experimental factors, outsile de ideal modeling, we can reach into a Machine Learning solution.
+The theoretical power generated by wind turbines can be easily calculated with an equation.
+However, to achieve a more realistic solution, taking into account experimental factors outside the ideal modeling, we can reach a Machine Learning solution.

 Using actual data from a wind turbine field and a neural network, we will generate a model that can give us all the information we need about how these wind turbines generate power.

-This is an approximation project since the variable to be predicted is continuous (power).
+The variable to be predicted is continuous (power).
+Therefore, this is an approximation project.

 The basic goal here is to model the energy production as a function of the wind speed.